 Yogurt is also rich in protein — a nutrient that helps you feel full after eating — along with bone-building calcium, vitamin D and magnesium.
 For overall good health, choose low-fat or nonfat yogurt varieties, without added sugar or artificial colors, recommends the Academy of Nutrition and Dietetics.

 - Harvard T.H.
 Chan School of Public Health: The Best Diet: Quality Counts

 - New England Journal of Medicine: Changes in Diet and Lifestyle and Long-Term Weight Gain in Women and Men

-- PLoS: Changes in Intake of Fruits and Vegetables and Weight Change in United States Men and Women Followed for Up to 24 Years: Analysis from Three Prospective Cohort Studies
+- PLoS Medicine: Changes in Intake of Fruits and Vegetables and Weight Change in United States Men and Women Followed for Up to 24 Years: Analysis From Three Prospective Cohort Studies

 - Centers for Disease Control and Prevention: Eat More, Weigh Less

 - Academy of Nutrition and Dietetics: Yogurt Mania